wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-automation-with-chef.md

 ![][10]

 Once the deployment is complete, we should be able to connect to the web service over port 80 as we had opened the port when we provisioned the virtual machine with the Knife Azure command.
-As this virtual machine is the only virtual machine in my cloud service, I’ll connect it with the cloud service url.
+As this virtual machine is the only virtual machine in my cloud service, I'll connect it with the cloud service url.

 ![][11]

 As you can see, I got creative with my HTML code.

-Don’t forget we can also connect through an RDP session from the Azure Management Portal via port 3389.
+Don't forget we can also connect through an RDP session from the Azure Management Portal via port 3389.

 I hope this has been helpful!
 Go  and start your infrastructure as code journey with Azure today!